TrebledJ/trebledj.github.io/content/posts/programming/2023-05-24-digital-audio-synthesis-for-dummies-part-3.md

 [^stm]: There are several popular microcontroller brands each with their pros and cons.
 STM is one such brand.
 It’s a bit overkill for demonstrating audio synthesis, but I chose it here because of my familiarity, and to demonstrate my STM32 MIDI Keyboard project.
 Rest assured the concepts are transferable, though hardware implementations may differ between brands.

 This post is much longer than I expected.
-My suggested angle of attack is to first gain a high-level understanding, then dig into the examples for details.
+My suggested approach of reading is to first gain a high-level understanding, then dig into the examples for details.

 ## Timers ⏳